A Summer Place (film): In popular culture

 Troy Donahue co-starred in The Crowded Sky, another Warner Brothers film released about ten months after A Summer Place.
 In a restaurant scene between Donahue's character and co-star Efrem Zimbalist Jr., the popular "Theme from A Summer Place" is heard on the restaurant sound system.

 In the 1971 film The Omega Man, the lead character Robert Neville played by Charlton Heston, listens to the film soundtrack main theme in his car on an 8-track tape cartridge during the precredit opening sequence.

 The lyrics of the song "Look At Me, I'm Sandra Dee" from the musical Grease are in part specifically about the events in this movie.

 The film is part of a plot point in the Barry Levinson 1982 film Diner.
 Set in 1959, the character "Boogie" and several of his friends attend a movie theater showing of A Summer Place, where Boogie plays a sexual prank on his date as Molly and Johnny kiss onscreen.

 The 1985 Canadian film My American Cousin, set in 1959, plays the song a number of times.

+Jasper Beardsley sang the theme song with the fictional lyrics "It's the theme, from A Summer Place..." while auditioning for the Be Sharps in the 1993 The Simpsons episode Homer's Barbershop Quartet.

 The 'I washed my hair for you scene' can be seen on the 1990s show Lois & Clark: The New Adventures of Superman in the first-season episode: "Honeymoon in Metropolis".
 Lois is spending the weekend at the Lexor hotel in town for relaxation but is getting bored with the love stories being shown on television.

 The 1997 thriller-comedy Con Air features the song during a scene in which a character played by Dave Chappelle is thrown out of an airplane.

 The 2001 version of Ocean's Eleven contains the theme from A Summer Place during the initial scene between Daniel Ocean (George Clooney) and Tess (Julia Roberts).

-The theme song is used in a comedic scene of two separate seductions in National Lampoon's 1978 blockbuster comedy, "Animal House".
+The theme song is used in a comedic scene of two separate seductions in National Lampoon's 1978 blockbuster comedy, Animal House.

+The theme song features in a comedic scene of The Sopranos in which Tony Soprano outs Bobby Baccalieri for mistaking Nostradamus and Notre Dame for being the same thing.

+The TV show Buffy the Vampire Slayer used the theme song in its seventh and last season where the female protagonists all fall in love with the boy named R.J because of a love charm.

+The theme appeared in the 2024 TV show Fallout based on the popular video game franchise.
+The similarly comedic scene features the protagonist Lucy MacClean and Maximus talking about sex.